Clement-W/bicycle-counter/README.md

 ### Monitoring the loss

 Here are the 3 most relevant loss that we can analyze.
-The loss on the training set in orange, and the loss on the validation set is blue:
+The loss on the training set in red, and the loss on the validation set is orange:

 |                          Classification loss                                              	                           |                          Localization loss                                             	                          |                        Total loss                                         	                         |
 |:---------------------------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------:|